dobbelina/repository.dobbelina/README.md

 ---
-All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12
+All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12 & camilt

 and Whitecream & holisticdioxide who are the original author/s of the addon.